danielgsims/hyperdrive/README.md

 202 Accepted                        | I want to learn the ways of the Force and become a Jedi like my father.
 203 Non-Authoritative Information   | I have placed information vital to the survival of the Rebellion into the memory systems of this R2 unit.
 204 No Content                      | -
-205 Reset Content                   | -
+205 Reset Content                   | Clear your mind of questions.
-206 Partial Content                 | -
+206 Partial Content                 | Is there more to this recording?
 300 Multiple Choices                | I'm taking Captain Solo and his friends.
 You can either profit by this or be destroyed.
 It's your choice, but I warn you not to underestimate my power.
 301 Moved Permanently               | Move the ship out of the asteroid field so that we can send a clear transmission.
 302 Found                           | Sir, rebel ships are coming into our sector.